ysyk2021/the-art-of-gratitude-journaling-using-gratitude-journaling-for-a-more-positive-and-fulfilling-life/src/chapter-6-2.md

-Part V: Overcoming Challenges in Gratitude Journaling: Managing Negative Thoughts and Emotions During Gratitude Journaling
+Managing Negative Thoughts and Emotions During Gratitude Journaling
 ==========================================================================================================================

 Gratitude journaling can be a powerful tool for cultivating a more positive and fulfilling life.
 However, like any practice, it can also present challenges.
 In this section, we'll explore strategies for overcoming negative thoughts and emotions during gratitude journaling.